Santa Fe, New Mexico

-Understated and Sophisticated, Santa Fe, New Mexico Boasts a Rich Heritage, Great Restaurants, Unique Architecture, an Artsy Vibe and a Hint of Mysticism
+Sophisticated, Understated and Artsy, Beautiful Santa Fe, New Mexico Boasts a Rich Heritage, Top Notch Restaurants, a Renowned Opera, Unique Architecture and a Hint of Mysticism

 Cost of Living: Above the National Average

-Sophisticated, understated and a little rustic, Santa Fe exudes an ambiance not found in many other U.S. towns.
+Sophisticated but understated and a little rustic, Santa Fe exudes an ambiance not found in many other U.S. towns.
 Anglo, Mexican and Indian cultures, mixed together with Catholicism and pagan traditions, create a slightly mystical ambiance.
 Bunches of brilliant red chili peppers are for sale at roadside stands.
 Brightly painted wooden doors bedeck century-old dwellings.
 Elegant art galleries beckon from nearly every street.
+Fun boutiques sell everything from turquoise and silver to hand crafted pet supplies.
 Colorful flower pots adorn window wells.
 Five-star, open-air restaurants with well-worn floors and tiled porticos serve everything from northern Italian cuisine to eye-watering spicy chili rellenos.

 Forty-two percent of residents are age 45 or better, and nearly 45% of residents hold at least a four year college degree.
-Plitics lean decidedly to the left.
-The crime rate meets the national average.
-The city has grown by 50% within the last decade or two, and the cost of living is 17% higher than the national averag.
+Politics lean decidedly to the left.
+The crime rate meets the national average, although the property crime rate is slightly above the national average.
+The city has grown by 9% within the last decade, and the cost of living is 28% higher than the national average.

-The median home price is $310,000, and the majority of homes, even new ones, are adobe or adobe style (Spanish Pueblo) with a tile roof, a courtyards and garden walls.
+The median home price is $570,000, reflecting a 10% jump since a year ago, and the majority of homes, even new ones, are adobe or adobe style (Spanish Pueblo) with a tile roof, a courtyards and garden walls.
 All residential construction adheres to building codes that first began in the 1920s and were codified in the 1950s to preserve the city's unique architectural heritage.
 There are numerous gated enclaves, some established and some new.
 Las Campanas and Aldea de Santa Fe are both attractive communities and popular with retirees, as is the historic district on the east side of town.

 Santa Fe, New Mexico